-New appointment of directors is first considered by any one of the directors.
-His/her recommendations are then put to the Board for decision.
-All newly appointed directors are subject to election by shareholders at the following annual general meeting ("AGM") after appointment.
+In accordance with the Company's Articles of Association #115, all newly appointed directors are subject to election by shareholders at the following annual general meeting ("AGM") after appointment.

-At each annual general meeting, one-third of the directors (if the number is not a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation and are eligible for re-election.
+In accordance with the Company's Articles of Association #110, at each AGM, one-third of the directors (if the number is not multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation and are eligible for re-election.